Visa Compliance & Requirements

 *The World Factbook has information about languages spoken in a given country.
 Please select the country in question from the menu and look under "People and Societies" for language information.

-Northwestern University has partnered with J-Check to provide discounted exams as a cost of $75.
-To access this rate, please have your prospective J-1 scholar* follow the steps below:
+Northwestern University has partnered with both English3 and J-Check to provide discounted exams.
+To access the discounted rate, please have your prospective J-1 scholar follow the steps below: